mair-site/mair-site.github.io/README.md

-# Urban
+# Klimov-project

-Web Agency themed business template for Jekyll.
+Website to a company of furniture Assembly services, developed in [KlimovProjectStudio](http://klimovproject.ru/) The design and structure based on business template for Jekyll.
 Browse through a [live demo](https://teal-worm.cloudvent.net/).
 Increase the web presence of your agency with this configurable theme.

 ![Urban template screenshot](images/_screenshot.png)